Felix Oschmautz

 Felix Oschmautz (born 18 July 1999) is an Austrian slalom canoeist who has competed at the international level since 2014, specializing in K1 and kayak cross.

+He won a bronze medal in the K1 team event at the 2026 ICF Canoe Slalom World Championships in Oklahoma City.

 Oschmautz won four medals (2 golds and 2 silvers) at the European Championships, including a silver medal in kayak cross at the 2023 European Games in Kraków.

 He represented Austria at the delayed 2020 Summer Olympics in Tokyo, finishing fourth in the K1 event.
 He also competed at the 2024 Summer Olympics in Paris, finishing 10th in the K1 event and 17th in kayak cross.

 He has won four medals at the ICF World Junior and U23 Canoe Slalom Championships with a gold (2017) and a silver (2016) in the Junior K1 event, a silver in the U23 K1 event (2022) and a bronze (2018) in the U23 K1 team event.